kefrulz/MemoQuiz/MemoQuizApp/README.md

 # MemoQuizApp

-A simple SwiftUI iOS quiz application that loads questions from the text file `Quizquestions`.
+A basic SwiftUI quiz app that loads questions from a text file bundled with the app.

 ## Building
 1. Open the `MemoQuizApp` folder in Xcode.
-2. Ensure the `Quizquestions` resource is included in the app target.
+2. Ensure the `Quizquestions` resource is included in the target.
-3. Build and run on an iOS device or simulator (requires iOS 16 or later).
+3. Build and run on an iOS device or simulator running iOS 16 or later.

 ### GitHub Actions

-An automated workflow builds an unsigned IPA on every push to `main` or pull request.
+A workflow is provided to build an unsigned IPA on pushes and pull requests.
-The generated artifact can be downloaded from the workflow run.

-The questions are parsed at runtime and presented in random order.

-The app also includes a configuration screen (accessible from the toolbar) that lets you edit the raw questions text during runtime.